-Sieve material is typically a non-hazardous synthetic zeolite.
+Sieve material is typically a nonhazardous synthetic zeolite.
 Users should refer to the supplier's MSDS to ensure safe handling during installation, operation, maintenance, and disposal.
 The sieve has a tendency to generate heat when exposed to water.
 Care shall be taken not to let the sieve get into the mouth or touch the eyes while handling.
 Sieve dust can irritate the nose, throat, eyes, lungs, and skin.
-Since some dust is present when working with the sieve, eye protection, dust masks, gloves, and clothing that cover the body should be worn.
+Since some dust is present when working with the sieve, eye protection, dust masks, gloves, and clothing that covers the body should be worn.

 One of the more hazardous operations in industrial PSA and VSA oxygen generators is exposure to the atmosphere inside the adsorbent vessels while loading, removing, or inspecting sieve beds.
 This exposure clearly occurs when entering the vessel, but also can occur when merely breathing the atmosphere near the vessel entry point.
 Even when the generator is not in operation, adsorbent material adsorbs or desorbs nitrogen due to changes in ambient temperature.
 This means that the atmosphere in a vessel can change rapidly to oxygen-enriched or oxygen-deficient.
 It is very important that dry, oil-free air be used to purge the vessel before and during vessel entry work.
-There shall be continuous monitoring of the atmosphere in the vessel while the work is being carried out, as well as having the appropriate external support systems, lines, etc. as outlined in 29 CFR Part 1910.146 or applicable national or local regulations.
+There shall be continuous monitoring of the atmosphere in the vessel while the work is being carried out, as well as having the appropriate external support systems, lines, etc. as outlined by applicable national or local occupational health and safety act and regulations.

 Oxygen compression systems are often associated with PSA/VSA oxygen generators.
 Oxygen compressor suppliers should be contacted if there are questions, concerns, or doubts.
-For further information regarding the safe compression of oxygen, refer to 6.2, CGA G-4.6, CGA G-4.1, CGA G-4.4, and CGA G-4 [7, 8, 11, and 12].
+For further information regarding the safe compression of oxygen, refer to 6.2, AIGA 048, AIGA 012, AIGA 021, and CGA G-4 [7, 8, 11, and 12].

-Figures 2 through 5 are examples of PSA/VSA oxygen generators.
+Figures 2 through 6 are examples of PSA/VSA oxygen generators.

-10.3 Operations Hazards
+10.3 Operating Hazards